 That Speech Lady: Online Sessions (Teletherapy)

-I am really excited to offer teletherapy sessions to children, young people and their families.
+I am really excited to offer teletherapy sessions for children, young people and adults.
 Sessions have been running since April 2020 and have been a great success.

 - - The commute time is very short!